zbee/xiv-pose-organizer/readme.md

 ## Output Preview
 ![Preview of the output of the work through process](output_preview.png)

-(there are 2 output modes: flat ant folders - folders for cleaner storage and more structured searching, flat for simpler searching)
+(there are 2 output modes: flat and folders - folders for cleaner storage and more structured searching, flat for simpler searching)

 # What is this